Extracting Daily Dosage from Medication Instructions in EHRs: An Automated Approach and Lessons Learned

 Of the 830 medications where human experts provided a daily dosage value, 14.7\% had multiple ingredients and 8.4\% had Sigs that included ranges, indicating multiple daily dosage values for a given prescription (e.g. minimum / maximum, daily dose per ingredient), and adding complexity to the Sig analysis.

 \textbf{\textit{System Performance}}

-Comparison between the two entity extraction modules indicate comparable performance, as shown in Table \ref{table:comparison}.
-As both modules have comparable performance, we used DL-based system to generate our end-to-end dosage calculation numbers presented in Table \ref{table:evaluationAll}.
-Our system achieved 0.98 precision, 0.95 recall, 0.96 F1 score and 96.2\% accuracy on the evaluation dataset of 1000 Sigs.
+Table \ref{table:DLentityextractor} presents the results of the transformer-based entity extractor evaluated on the proxy ground truth test set based on n2c2 2018 dataset.
+Table \ref{table:evaluationAll} presents the results of our end-to-end dosage calculation system.
+Our system achieved 0.98 precision, 0.95 recall, 0.96 F-score and 96.2\% accuracy on the evaluation dataset of 1,000 Sigs.
 Another way to understand these results is by comparison to daily dosage as provided by human experts in the ground truth.
 In our evaluation dataset, human experts provided a daily dosage in 83\% of the data, and is 100\% correct when a daily dosage value is returned.
 Whereas, our system returned a daily dosage in 81.6\% of the data, and is 98.2\% correct when returned.